 rafael chaves (CC BY-NC 2.0)

-It is quite narrow and is about 50 meters wide, but stretches over 100 meters inland.
+It is quite narrow and is about fifty metres wide, but stretches over one hundred metres inland.
 To reach the beach, you will need to descend very steep but well-maintained rock steps.
 Perhaps, you won’t recognize how many they are as you’ll be distracted by the incredible view.

 The beach attracts both local people and visitors and is great for families as well as single travelers.
 It is a busy spot, especially on the weekends, but has a very laid-back atmosphere.